Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive

-The contributions of this paper are two theoretical (T1 and T2) and two heuristic (H1 and H2) aspects as below. \begin{description} \item[T1:] Derivation of a new MPC, so-called Reverse MPC, starting from the minimization of RKL divergence. \item[H1:] Design of a heuristic, so-called Reject MPC, that mitigates the interference of Reverse MPC. \item[T2:] Appropriate modification to apply the latest NAG on MD into Reject MPC, so-called Accel MPC. \item[H2:] Design of adaptive acceleration/slowdown to mitigate the noise sensitivity of Accel MPC. \end{description} Simulations have statistically validated the effectiveness of T1 and H1 statistically, and simulations and demonstrations of T2 and H2 have shown their practicality for real-time robot control even with a limited computational resource.
+This paper's contributions are two theoretical (T1 and T2) and two heuristic (H1 and H2) aspects as follows: \begin{description} \item[T1:] Derivation of a new MPC, so-called Reverse MPC, starting from minimization of RKL divergence. \item[H1:] Design of a heuristic called Reject MPC, which mitigates the interference of Reverse MPC. \item[T2:] Appropriate modification to apply the latest NAG on MD into Reject MPC called Accel MPC. \item[H2:] Design of adaptive acceleration/slowdown to mitigate the noise sensitivity of Accel MPC. \end{description} Simulations have statistically validated the effectiveness of T1 and H1.
+Moreover, simulations and demonstrations of T2 and H2 demonstrated their practicality for real-time robot control, even with limited computational resources.